binocularity/binocularity.github.io/docs/README.md

 # A Welcome to CUSP London
 ![CUSP London Logo](./assets/CUSPbanner_00.jpg)

-We are the Centre for Urban Science and Progress based in London, UK.
+We are the Centre for Urban Science and Progress based in London, UK,
-Our mission is to support and build interdisciplinary research and innovation.
+our mission is to support build interdisciplinary research and innovation.

 ![CUSP London Logo](./assets/teamWorking.jpg)